5 takeaways from the first Capitol attack hearing

 Ivanka Trump was one of the White House officials with the greatest access to Donald Trump at the time, potentially leaving her with knowledge of the activities in the White House surrounding the Capitol riot, according to a report by The Hill.

-“How did that affect your perspective about the election when Attorney General Barr made that statement?” one interviewer asked.
+“How did that affect your perspective about the election when Attorney General Barr made that statement?” on interviewer asked.

 Alex Cannon, a top Trump campaign attorney at the time, also discussed what he told White House Chief of Staff Mark Meadows.